jbyuki/carrot.nvim/README.md

 Markdown evaluator for Neovim Lua code blocks.

-It allows to output the result in the markdown.
-This is nice because it allows to save and share the code with the results.

 This is still _work-in-progress_ but the main code evaluation functionnalities should be working.

+The plugin will detect the code blocks under the cursor using **treesitter**'s query mechanism, execute it, and show the results directly in the markdown.

-The plugins tries to be **not intrusive**.
-It won't redefine `print()` to redirect the result, it uses a subprocess neovim to evaluate the code in a sandboxed environnement.
+It tries to be **not intrusive**.
+It won't redefine `print()` to redirect the result, it uses a subprocess neovim to evaluate the code in a sandboxed safe environnement.

 It also tries to keep the spirit of Markdown files and show results in a simple but pleasing way.